edtbl76/gatsby-test-blog/content/blog/2022/08/09-architects1/index.md

 There are some fantastic concepts throughout all of these materials, and despite the advancements in technology, the core concepts of many of these definitions and perspectives are centered largely around the same basic topics.
 This suggests that there is some truth within the brevity we can enjoy from the definition provided above.
-While simple definitions forego the necessity of details and specificity, there is an incredible value of being able to provide high-level, general definitions.
+While simple definitions forego the necessity of details and specificity, there is incredible value to being able to provide high-level, general definitions.
 These buckets of classification are integral characteristics of complicated systems with many moving parts.
 In some cases these buckets provide stability of separate, but similar, concepts to allow for comparisons.
-Yet in other cases, these buckets act as barrier to concepts that aren't related, allowing our limited brains the relief from taxation from scope that we simply cannot provide a commanding sense of focus.
+Yet in other cases, these buckets act as barrier to concepts that aren't related.
+This allows our limited brains relief from taxation from scope that we simply cannot provide a commanding sense of focus.
 In summary, the ability to stumble upon simple definitions provides sure footing to large, telescoping concepts that can quickly exceed our fleeting attention spans.

 Transparently, I'm not a fan of the term.
-I don't like the terms engineer or architect.
+I don't like using the words engineer or architect to describe these roles.
-In some respects, I feel that the "naming is hard" school of thought has misrepresented naming as esoteric, leading to the borrowing of nomenclature established for other purposes.
+In some respects, I feel that the "naming is hard" school of thought has misrepresented titling as esoteric, leading to the borrowing of nomenclature established for other purposes.
-Engineers and architects in the traditional sense built things that were intended to stand the test of time as opposed to the dynamic iteration presented by modern technology streams.
+Engineers and architects, in the traditional sense, built things that were intended to stand the test of time as opposed to the dynamic iteration presented in modern technology streams.
-I've always concerned each and every person working in a technological field as a capital-T Technologist.
+I've always considered each and every person working in a technological field as a "capital-T Technologist."
 Whether you are configuring applications for operations organizations, writing code, or designing some*thing*, you are all technologists aligned in some form towards a common goal.